Why talking isn’t the only path to healing ㅡ an arts therapy perspective.

 So when healing begins there, it can look messy, colourful, raw and at times a little ‘ugly’.
 It might look like scribbles on a page, or a silly, spontaneous dance in your living room.
 And that can be just as powerful and transformative as sitting across from someone and talking things out.

-Stepping into one’s creativity can surely feel intimidating at times.
-I struggled too, especially when perfectionism and my inner critic took the wheel.
+Stepping into our creativity can often feel intimidating at times.
+I struggled too, especially when perfectionism and my inner critic take over the wheel.
 But just like talk therapy isn’t about being good at public speaking, Arts Therapy isn’t about being good at art.
 It’s about connecting with yourself in a way that feels safe and natural.

 Everyone’s healing process is different.
 And if talk therapy hasn’t quite landed for you, maybe it’s time to try something new.
-Something that taps into one’s creativity that is innate in all of us, and let it bring to light what needs healing.
+Something that taps into the creativity innate in all of us, and allow it bring to light what needs healing.